Bloating is when your belly feels swollen after eating (

 These sweeteners are generally considered to be safe alternatives to sugar.

-However, they may cause digestive problems, because they tend to reach the bacteria in the large intestine, which digest them and produce gas (22).
+However, they may cause digestive problems in high amounts.
+The bacteria in your large intestine digest them and produce gas (

 Sugar alcohols are actually FODMAPs as well, so they are excluded on a low-FODMAP diet.